C++ Templates

 4. CRTP (Curiously Recurring Template Pattern)

-The CRTP is a common pattern where a class derives from a template instantiated with itself:
+• Common pattern — class derives from template instantiated with itself:

 template <typename Derived>